leurdev/leurdev/README.md

 My name is Ruel and I'm glad that you're here.

-- 👀 I’m interested in WordPress, Flutter, Dart and Python.
+- 👀 I’m interested in anything.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Dart and Python.
 - 💞️ I’m looking to collaborate on Flutter.

 <!---